islet-project/islet/doc/usecases/confidential_ml.md

 The problem is, while *data leak* can easily be eliminated by running servers on confidential computing platforms such as Intel SGX or AMD SEV, we have no way to protect *model leak* against malicious or honest-but-curious devices.
 And this cannot be solved without the aid of a device-side confidential computing platform.

-## ISLET for traditional ML
+## Islet for traditional ML

-ISLET can tackle the above privacy issues that traditional ML has, by extending confidential computing to mobile devices.
+Islet can tackle the above privacy issues that traditional ML has, by extending confidential computing to mobile devices.
 There are three different components involved in this confidential traditional ML: (1) *model-provider*, (2) *device (data-provider)*, (3) *runtime*.

 *model-provider* is the owner of AI models and wants to prevent any other components from seeing their models that contain confidential information.
 *device* represents mobile devices and thus sends local data to *runtime* to benefit from ML services.
 We assume *device* here belongs to a specific vendor like Samsung.
 Lastly, *runtime* provides ML functionalities and acts as a server.
 It takes data from *device* and model from *model-provider* and does actual ML stuff.
-In this setting, *runtime* and *model-provider* can be running on confidential computing platforms that public cloud vendors such as Azure or Google cloud provide, while *device* can be running on ISLET which is based on ARM CCA.
+In this setting, *runtime* and *model-provider* can be running on confidential computing platforms that public cloud vendors such as Azure or Google cloud provide, while *device* can be running on Islet which is based on ARM CCA.

 Roughly thinking, putting everything into the scope of confidential computing suffices to solve both *data leak* and *model leak*.
 But this holds true only if it's assumed that those three components mutually trust each other.
-For example, *runtime* expects *device* to keep their AI models in ISLET and not to reveal them anywhere else.
-But, *device* can freely break that assumption and take AI models out of ISLET with the intent of uncovering how their models work, which raises *model leak*.
+For example, *runtime* expects *device* to keep their AI models in Islet and not to reveal them anywhere else.
+But, *device* can freely break that assumption and take AI models out of Islet with the intent of uncovering how their models work, which raises *model leak*.

 To prevent this from happening, we need one more assumption that all codes of those three components are open-sourced and therefore everyone can see and audit them.
 If *runtime* is programmed to keep user data local and it is open-sourced, we can assure that in no circumstances will *data leak* happen.
 It is the same in *model leak*.